0-9

 - Patient Assessment Definition: Patient assessment is the systematic collection of health data through observation, questioning, and physical examination.
 It guides clinical decision-making.
 Students practice patient assessment to identify care needs accurately and safely.
 Real-World Example: An LVN(...)

-- Patient Care Technician A patient care technician provides hands-on care including vital signs, mobility assistance, and basic procedures.
+- Patient Care Technician Definition: A patient care technician provides hands-on care including vital signs, mobility assistance, and basic procedures.
 This role overlaps with CNA duties.
 Students may pursue patient care technician roles for expanded experience.
+Real-World Healthcare Application: PCTs(...)

-- Patient-Centered Care Patient-centered care focuses on individual patient preferences, needs, and values.
+- Patient-Centered Care Definition: Patient-centered care focuses on individual patient preferences, needs, and values.
 It improves satisfaction and outcomes.
 Students are trained to deliver respectful, personalized care.
+Real-World Healthcare Application: Care plans respect patient preferences.
+Teams(...)

-- Patient Education Patient education teaches individuals how to manage health conditions and treatments effectively.
+- Patient Education Definition: Patient education teaches individuals how to manage health conditions and treatments effectively.
 Education improves compliance.
 Students develop patient education skills through role-play and instruction activities.
+Real-World Healthcare Application: Education helps(...)

-- Patient Identification Patient identification verifies patient identity before procedures or medication administration.
+- Patient Identification Definition: Patient identification verifies patient identity before procedures or medication administration.
 It prevents medical errors.
 Students are trained to follow patient identification protocols consistently.
+Real-World Healthcare Application: Identification prevents treatment(...)

-- Patient Monitoring Patient monitoring involves observing vital signs and condition changes over time.
+- Patient Monitoring Definition: Patient monitoring involves observing vital signs and condition changes over time.
 Monitoring helps detect early complications.
 Students learn monitoring techniques during clinical rotations and skills labs.
+Student & Academic Use: Monitoring detects changes in patient(...)

 - Patient Positioning Definition: Patient positioning places patients in safe, comfortable positions to prevent injury and promote healing.
 Proper positioning reduces pressure injuries.
 Students learn positioning techniques during mobility and safety training.
 Real-World Example: Repositioning prevents(...)